Farini/SkyNation/Readme.md

 - [X] Guild Views - FlipView (detailed)
 - [X] Mars Scene - Outpost placeholders (Level 0) - Missing Mining fix
 - [X] Set Playername to GameCenter's alias
+- [X] Mars Scene - Mining Producing Silica - supposed to be water
+- [X] Guild Room - Markdown - Disable Edit button, if not president
+- [X] Guild Election Weirdness (response from server)
+- [X] SKNPlayer - gcid
+- [X] Remove SceneKit Debug Bar from View
+- [X] Setup Graphics Options (multisampling)

 - [ ] Guild Substitution: `GuildMap` for `GuildFullContent` - Will have to sub guild in guild navigator view, which is being remade.
 - [ ] Finish new Guild Navigator
+- [ ] Proper ways to join a guild (joinlist, invites) -> One Request?
+- [X] Create DBOutposts - New method (only a few outposts)
 - [ ] ServerData.swift improvements - make most Guild requests there.
 Important to update

+- [ ] Guild Room - President accept joinlist -> move to invites.
 - [ ] GameOptions - Tutorial should show tutorial.
 Disable when close?
 Or remove.

 - [ ] Mars Scene - News
-- [ ] Mars Scene - Mining Producing Silica - supposed to be water
-- [ ] Guild Room - Markdown - Disable Edit button, if not president
 - [ ] Mars Scene - All Guild Vehicles arriving

 - [ ] City View - Hab - Remake with new Views